Public relations or advertising

 Courses include knowledge and skills in social media, print design, video, broadcasting, photography and feature writing.

-Alumni working in the field of multimedia journalism include Rex Nelson, senior editor of the Arkansas Democrat Gazette and author of the blog rexnelsonsouthernfried.com; Sonja Clinesmith Keith, co-owner, 501 Life magazine and co-owner 501 Advertising and Publishing; and Rachel Gaddis, content manager for the Arkansas Baptist State Convention.
+Alumni working in the field of multimedia journalism include the senior editor of the Arkansas Democrat Gazette and notable blogger; the co-owner, 501 Life magazine and co-owner 501 Advertising and Publishing; and the content manager for the Arkansas Baptist State Convention.

-Alumni in this field of work include Steve Bowman, director web content for Bassmaster.com and Outdoor Channel; Brent Gambill, director of communications for Richmond International Raceway; Jeff Williams, associate director of the NCAA; and Zach Parker, sports writer for the Hot Springs Sentinel Record.
+Alumni in this field of work include the, director web content for Bassmaster.com and Outdoor Channel; the director of communications for Richmond International Raceway; the associate director of the NCAA; the sports writer for the Hot Springs Sentinel Record; the videographer for WXIA 11 Alive TV (NBC) in Atlanta, GA; the play-by-play voice for Northwestern State University Demon Athletics and sports radio talk show host; and the Sr. Editor of the Arkansas Democrat-Gazette.

 The Communications Studies emphasis is designed for students interested in oral communication and communications in different settings.